OpenSILEX/opensilex-docker-compose/README.md

 ## Manage docker

-In order to manage your docker stack via an web interface, we suggest you to use [Portainer CE edition](https://docs.portainer.io/start/install/server/docker/linux#deployment)
+In order to manage your docker stack via an web interface, we suggest you to use [Portainer Community edition edition](https://docs.portainer.io/start/install/server/docker/linux#deployment)

 ## Danger Zone !!!!!!